bus710/nrf-development-in-linux/README.md

 $ cd SOMEWHERE
 $ mkdir example_blinky

-// Scratch files from ~/nRF5/examples/peripheral/blinky/pca10040/s132/armgcc
+// Scratch files
+//   ~/nRF5/examples/peripheral/blinky/
+//   ~/nRF5/examples/peripheral/blinky/pca10040/s132/armgcc

-// But the include might be located at /usr/lib/gcc/arm-none-eabi/7.2.1/include
+// The include might be located at /usr/lib/gcc/arm-none-eabi/7.2.1/include

+// Also the files in
+//   ~/nRF5/examples/peripheral/blinky/pca10040/blank/armgcc
+// are not really required since those need to be used when SoftDevice is not written.
 ```

 ## Edit Makefile for the scratched project